 These new strategies for supporting a healthy metabolism, reducing cellular aging, and prevention and reversing chronic disease are very exciting!

 You can sign up for Dr. Blum’s newsletter and learn about online programs and resources at www.blumhealthmd.com.
-You can also sign up for Organic Pharmer’s newsletter and stay up to date on promotions and plant-based food and weigh-loss programs, like their 5-Day Jump Start Meal Program and Fasting Cycle Meal Program for weight loss.
+You can also sign up for Organic Pharmer’s newsletter and stay up to date on promotions and plant-based food and weigh-loss programs.